fizalihsan/fizalihsan.github.io/source/technology/java-concurrency.md

 {% img right /technology/memory-cache.png %}

    In modern processors a lot goes on to try and optimise memory and throughput such as *caching*.
 This is where regularly accessed variables are kept in a small amount of memory close to a specific processor to increase processing speed; it reduces the time the processor has to go to disk to get information (which can be very slow).
 However, in a multithreaded environment this can be very dangerous as it means that two threads could see a different version of a variable if it has been updated in cache and not written back to memory; *processor A* may think `int i=2` whereas *processor B* thinks `int i=4`.
 This is where **volatile**  comes in.
-It tells Java that this variable could be accessed by multiple threads and therefore should not be cached, this guaranteeing the value is correct when accessing.
+It tells Java that this variable could be accessed by multiple threads and therefore should not be cached, this guarantees the value is correct when accessing.
 It also stops the compiler from trying to optimise the code by reordering it.

 In Java, volatile keyword does 3 things: